Mister-Corn/Sprint-Challenge-Authentication/ANSWERS.md

 * `header`: contains general information about the token, such as algorithms used to generate it.
 * `payload`: contains data we want to store in the token.
 In projects this week, we stored a user's name within it.
 * `secret`: the key used to encrypt and decrypt the token.
-The client, or anyone else but the server, should know this.
+The client, or anyone else but the server, should not know this.
 It will be used by the server to generate and validiate the token.